Dog-Friendly Smoky Mountains: Complete Trail Guide

 Understanding GSMNP Pet Restrictions

-Great Smoky Mountains National Park allows dogs only in the following areas:
+Great Smoky Mountains National Park allows dogs only in the following areas (per the NPS official pet policy):

 Where Dogs ARE Allowed (On Leash, Max 6 Feet)

-3. Campgrounds: Dogs are allowed in all developed campgrounds in the park on leash.
+Campgrounds: Dogs are allowed in all ten frontcountry campgrounds in the park on leash.

-5. Paved roads and parking areas: Dogs can walk along road shoulders and in parking lots.
+Paved roads and parking areas: Dogs can walk along road shoulders and in parking lots, but no more than 100 feet from the pavement.

 Where Dogs Are NOT Allowed